About the Program

 Jewish learning at the core.

-We value Jewish literacy, broadly conceived, and the exploration of central themes and concepts of Judaism and Jewish history.
-In particular, we consider interpreting and dialoguing with traditional texts, while interpreting and dialoguing with fellow learners, to be an essential component of Jewish education.
-We see this learning as having the capacity to foster habits of mind, hand, and heart in both educators and students.
-Thus, we also believe that deepening fluency in dialoguing with Jewish texts is one of the core aims of professional development for Jewish educators.
+We value Jewish learning, broadly conceived, and the exploration of central ideas and themes of Judaism and Jewish history.
+In particular, we consider interpreting and dialoguing with Jewish texts that focus on big Jewish ideas, while dialoguing with fellow learners, to be a vital component of Jewish education.
+Thus, we also believe that one of the core aims of professional development for Jewish educators should be to gain fluency in interacting with big Jewish ideas and texts.

 Teacher, learner, and content, in a context.